Create fair contracts, faster with Legislate, sign up today.

 An employee is likely to refuse a change which is detrimental to them unless the employer can provide a sound business reason, but if you are committed to making the change anyway, then you may do the following:

-- Fire and rehire — The employer can dismiss the employee (by following the correct procedure) and then immediately hire them back on a new employment contract which has the change in question.
+- Fire and rehire — The employer can dismiss the employee (by following the correct procedure) and then immediately hire them back on a new employment contract which has the contract changes.
 This method effectively terminates the existing employment and starts a new one on new terms.
-If an employee has had over 1 year of continuous employment, they can bring a claim against the employee for unfair dismissal from the previous employment contract.
+If an employee has had over 1 year of continuous employment, they can bring a claim to the employment tribunal against the employer for unfair dismissal from the previous employment contract.

 In order to implement a change to the conditions of employment, an employer must communicate the change with the employee.
 This could be done through a letter which explains the change, the date from when it will take effect, and where more information can be accessed e.g. in a staff handbook.
 The employee should be asked to sign the letter and return it as acknowledgement of their understanding and acceptance of the change.
 A change can also be implemented by signing with the affected employee a new contract which contains an "Entire Agreement" clause which will state that the terms of the new contract replace those of the previous agreement.